External Fixation For Leg Fractures In Children

 What will happen:

-- Your child's caregiver will align the broken bones together by carefully pushing, pulling, and turning the broken leg.
+Your child's healthcare provider will align the broken bones together by carefully pushing, pulling, and turning the broken leg.
 He will do this without making a cut on your child's skin.
 He may use a fluoroscope (x-ray) to help him insert pins and correctly align the bones.
-Holes may be made on the bones by using a drill to insert screws and long metal pins.
-These pins will be placed through the intact parts of the bone on both sides of the fracture.
+Holes will be made in the bones by using a drill to insert screws and long metal pins.
+These pins will be placed above and below his fracture to keep the bones aligned properly.
 These pins will stick out through your child's skin and other rods and devices will be attached to them.
 An x-ray may be done to see if the bones were set in the right way.
-Bandages will be wrapped around the areas where pins were inserted.
+Bandages will be wrapped around the areas where the pins were inserted.

 Contact a caregiver if